-Fear of the dark is completely normal for most children and is considered to be a healthy part of your little one's development.
+Fear of darkness in children is completely normal and is considered to be a healthy part of your little one's development.
 It usually starts in early childhood when your toddler's cognitive abilities and imaginations expand, however most children learn to overcome their fear of the darkness by the time they reach the age of 8.
 Research has shown that a child's fear of the dark is linked to the loss of visual stimuli - not being able to see what's around them can cause feelings of anxiety.

 Some children are afraid of the dark for no specific reason.
 Others may have heard a scary story, watched scary movies, or are going through a difficult phase in their little lives.
 Regardless of what started this phobia, there are a few simple steps that parents can take to help their children overcome these fears.